 My methods are highly student-centered, accessible, and relational-based.
 I start every semester by having students reflect on what they enjoyed most about prior classes and what they liked least.
 We then discuss their preferences as a group to set norms for the rest of the semester.
 I build social presence and relationships with students through humor, chatting and listening to music before class, and sharing my own experiences with the correctional system.

-Even in online settings, I facilitate opportunities to build informal connections through discussion boards and external social sites, like group Spotify playlists.
+Even in online settings, I facilitate opportunities to build informal connections through blogs and external social sites (e.g., Discord) as well as group Spotify playlists.
 Building supportive professional relationships in the classroom has been shown to increase students' success and connections to others (Gehlbach, Brinkworth, King, Hsu, McIntyre, & Rogers, 2016).

 "Even though this was an online class I could feel the engagement and the excitement of Dr. B. I can feel that she wanted me to learn and do my best.
 I could tell she was passionate and excited about the material which always makes it more fun to learn." - CJ 391 Summer 2020 Student Feedback